What requirements must coffee comply with to be allowed on the European market?

 - Consider developing and implementing your own CSR policy or code of conduct.
 This is not always required by buyers but may be a good way to show potential buyers your views on social responsibility.
 Furthermore, this may help you to stand out when your buyer has to choose between several suppliers.

 - Ensure that your suppliers also have responsible business practices in place.
 Many social and environmental issues take place at farm level, which may not be a part of your direct (handling and processing) activities.
-To test to what extent your farmers are sustainable, you could ask them to fill in the Farm Sustainability Assessment by the Sustainable Agriculture Initiative.
+To test to what extent your farmers are sustainable, you could ask them to fill out this Excel form by the Sustainable Agriculture Initiative (SAI) Platform.
+You can also fill out this online self-assessment form by Amfori BSCI to assess your social performance.

 You can consult the guide for farmers on how to get Rainforest Alliance certified here.
 If you are an exporting company, refer to this guide on how to get chain of custody certification.
 In June 2020, the Rainforest Alliance has published its new certification program for farmers and companies.
 Audits against this new standard will begin from July 2021.